trocafone/laika/README.md

 ## Configuration

-Reporter will read reports definition from a json file.
+Laika will read reports definition from a json file.
 The file must have this structure:

 ```json
 {